altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 *His stomach growled*
 'K::Food soon, should start crawling - maybe carry a pillow' ~He wondered if he could find some tape~
+'K:: duck tape and pillows - a perfect helmet'
 ~Then he thought of what he would find outside~
 *Kent kneeled down and started crawling*
 'K::Better safe than sorry'